Whenever I’m strapped for time or gym equipment and still want a solid workout, I turn to the burpee.

 7. Get Up, Stand Ups

 I’m not sure if this is the right name, but it sounds good.
-I got these from Darryl Edwards, longtime PrimalCon presenter and play expert.
-You start sitting down on the ground, legs straight, knees together, back tall, hands flat on the ground at your sides.
-Pop up by pushing off the ground with your hands and bringing your feet underneath you to stand up (throw in a vertical jump here to spice things up).
-Quickly return to the starting sitting position — without using your hands, if possible — and do it all over again.
+Start sitting down on the ground, legs straight, knees together, back tall, hands flat on the ground at your sides.
+Pop up by pushing off the ground with your hands and bringing your feet underneath you to stand up.
+(Optionally, throw in a vertical jump here to spice things up.)
+Quickly return to the starting sitting position without using your hands, if possible, and do it all over again.

 8. Kettlebell Swings